L-Methylfolate Side Effects

 The Function of 5-MTHF in Inflammatory Bowel Disease and Irritable Bowel Syndrome

-5-MTHF and Cardiovascular diseases
+5-MTHF and Cardiovascular Diseases

 Pharmacokinetics and Advantages of L-Methylfolate

-In the past folate deficiency has been treated by recommending folic acid supplements and fortified foods – even though this may be an inferior way to address the deficiency (and unfortunately many are still recommending these poor approaches).
+In the past, folate deficiency has been treated by recommending folic acid supplements and fortified foods – even though this may be an inferior way to address the deficiency (and unfortunately many are still recommending these poor approaches).

 Supplementing with the active form of folate, L-5-Methylfolate (or L-methylfolate), is now preferred for obtaining optimal health benefits.
-Folate studies conducted to date have established the potential use of folate in depression, especially the L-5-MTHF form, which has been shown as an effective molecule for augmenting neurotransmission.
-L-5-MTHF plays a critical role in the homocysteine cycle and improving health by lowering homocysteine levels.
-Elevated levels of homocysteine are directly associated with dementia, depression, schizophrenia and stroke to mention a few.
+Numerous studies have established the potential use of folate in depression, especially the L-5-MTHF form, which has been shown as an effective molecule for enhancing the effects of antidepressant medication.

 What are the side effects of L-methylfolate?